howardabrams/labrats/README.md

 be shown the Flashy Blue button.
 We call this test, the **Big Button** experiment.

-Let's assume that you can identify each person and store a unique ID in a JavaScript variable:

-    var guid = 'bcfb3529-0fed-4b05-8414-db3e1d2b11da';

 Taking advantage of the `labrats` plugin is a simple two step process:

 ### Step 1.
 Create a Function for each Group